 â€œKeyword research are probably going to become slowly obsolete and youâ€™ll need to switch to intent research as a practice.”FrÃ©dÃ©ric Dubut, Sr. Program Manager Lead at Bing

 “Thereâ€™s probably always gonna be a little bit of room for keyword research because youâ€™re kind of providing those words to users.

 And even if search engines are trying to understand more than just those words, showing specific words to users can make it a little bit easier for them to understand what your pages are about and can sometimes drive a little bit of that conversion process.”John Mueller, Dr. Webmaster Trends Analyst at Google

 3) Neil Patel, from Neil Patel Digital

 “Keyword research shouldnâ€™t be the main focus of your time and efforts.
 Almost every keyword is too competitive.
 It can take hours upon hours to find a non-competitive one â€” if those even exist anymore.

 Google scans your page and understands if your topic is relevant to a search rather than looking for keywords to determine it.
 And when it comes to SEO and content marketing, better content trumps keywords every single time.

 Searcher intent is everything when it comes to content for SEO and PPC.
-Context > keywords.”Neil Patel Digital
+Context > keywords.”Neil Patel, Founder of Neil Patel Digital

 4) Rand Fishkin, from MOZ